Exploring The Abandoned Pennsylvania Turnpike

 Mermaid graffiti along the Abandoned PA Turnpike in Fulton County.

-If all of this sounds appealing to you, follow along as I explain exactly how to find the Abandoned Pennsylvania Turnpike, and what to expect when you visit.
+If all of this sounds appealing to you, follow along as I explain exactly how to find the Abandoned Pennsylvania Turnpike, and what awaits you when you arrive!

 Aerial view of the eastern portal of the Sideling Hill Tunnel along the Abandoned PA Turnpike.